vivivivianne/bunlist/README.md

 - The header file is overly commented with the usage explained in it.
 - Set a initial capacity to avoid unnecessary memory reallocations.
 - Control array growth once it reaches max size (linear and geometric growth).
-- Use bunarr_exe() to run a function on all items of the array.
+- `bunarr_exe(arr, func)` runs a function on all items of the array.
-- bunarr_free() destroys the array and calls callback function in each item if one is defined.
+- `bunarr_free(arr)` destroys the array and calls callback function in each item if one is defined.
-- Array cloning functions that allow copying an array or creating an array of pointers to another array.
+- +Array cloning functions that allow copying an array or creating an array of pointers to another array.

 ## 💾 Usage